github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 - The v1 translation wraps its existing registration scope, matcher, queue, scale, pool, and retry values under `orchestration_provider.webhook`; the stable public input and resource behavior remain unchanged.
 - Stable queue tagging and the flat `runners_map` output remain unchanged.
 - When `experimental.multi_runner_config` is non-empty, every key in the experimental map calls `modules/runner-config` at `module.runner_configs["<runner_config>"]`; stable-map entries are not dispatched.
-- Experimental v2 uses `module.runner_configs["<runner_config>"]`; within each entry, the canonical provider child addresses are `module.runner_configs["<runner_config>"].module.compute_ec2_trust_policy[0]`, `module.runner_configs["<runner_config>"].module.compute_ec2[0]`, and `module.runner_configs["<runner_config>"].module.orchestration_webhook[0]`.
-Earlier experimental addresses are not migrated automatically.
+- Experimental v2 uses `module.runner_configs["<runner_config>"]`; within each entry, the canonical provider child addresses are `module.runner_configs["<runner_config>"].module.compute_aws_ec2_trust_policy[0]`, `module.runner_configs["<runner_config>"].module.compute_aws_ec2[0]`, and `module.runner_configs["<runner_config>"].module.orchestration_webhook[0]`.
+Moved blocks inside `runner-config` preserve existing experimental state from the earlier `module.compute_ec2_trust_policy[0]` and `module.compute_ec2[0]` child labels when upgrading to these namespaced labels.
 - Experimental resources are exposed separately through the nested `runners_map_v2` output.
 - The maps are not combined.
 A non-empty v2 map has explicit priority over the stable map.

+The provider-label moves are limited to the existing v2 child modules.
 No v1-to-v2 state move is included in phase 1.
 Enabling v2 for a module instance that already manages v1 runners changes its implementation addresses; phase 1 does not migrate that state.
+Moved blocks also cannot update Terraform expression references, so consumers must change the experimental output path from `provider.ec2` to `provider.aws.ec2`.
 Existing deployments should keep v2 empty until the documented state-migration phase.
 The current v2 path is intended for new or explicitly experimental deployments.

 ## Opting in